 Chicken Soup for the Soul: Family Caregivers — 101 Stories of Love, Sacrifice, and Bonding by Joan Lunden and Amy Newmark

 This book features a collection of 101 stories from different caregivers.
 You’ll get to learn what other caregivers go through and the measures they take to make the tasks less cumbersome.
-It also provides lots of emotional and practical resources to sustain you through this road.
+It also provides lots of emotional and some practical tips and resources to sustain you through this road.

 The book goes for $13.99 as a paperback and $9.99 as a Kindle book.